thewtex/thesis/introduction/background_and_significance.rst

 imaging (IVPA), tissue is irradiated with a sub-ablation threshold laser at 20Hz [Sethuraman2005a]_.
 Optical absorption of the laser energy results in thermoelastic expansion of the tissue and acoustic waves.
-The acoustic waves are detected with an IVUS transducer, and a spatial map of optical obsorption is reconstructed.
-This method allows for imaging optical properties but with a depth of penetration that is closer to ultrasound.
+The acoustic waves are detected with an IVUS transducer, and a spatial map of optical absorption is reconstructed.
+This method allows for imaging at optical resolutions but with a depth of penetration that is closer to ultrasound.
 By exciting tissue with multiple wavelengths in the 680 - 900 nm range, the absorption properties across a spectrum can be used to differentiate fibrous and lipid plaque components